Bebra777228/PolUVR/README.md

 print(f"Separation complete!
 Output file(s): {' '.join(output_files)}")
 ```

-#### Batch processing and processing with multiple models
+#### Batch Processing and Multiple Models

 You can process multiple files without reloading the model to save time and memory.
 You only need to load a model when choosing or changing models.
 See example below:

 ```python
 from PolUVR.separator import Separator